adobe/helix-status/README.md

 module.exports.main = wrap(main);
 ```

-All `GET ` requests to your service will now respond with a Pingdom Custom Check XML like this:
+All `GET /_status_check/pingdom.xml` requests to your service will now respond with a XML response similar to below:

 ```xml
 <pingdom_http_custom_check>